USEPA/EPA_MOVES_Model/docs/AnatomyOfARunspec.md

 <scaleinputdatabase servername="localhost" databasename="cdb_pueblo_mi" description=""/>
 ```

-This selects the input database used by project and county scale runs.
-This element only needs to be included for MOVES runs at County Scale or Project Scale.
+This selects the input database used by Project and County Scale runs.
+This element only needs to be included for MOVES runs at County Scale or Project Scale and is not used for Default Scale or Nonroad runs.

 ## PM size